 - Credit Card Factoring - When a person submits a false credit card transaction for payment by the issuer.
 Va.
 Code § 18.2-195.1

-Defenses to Crimes Involving Fraud
+Defenses to fight Fraud charges

 Like all other offenses, specific constitutional challenges can be brought to try and suppress evidence obtained in violation of your constitutional rights.
 If successful, the prosecutor may not be able to prove the charge against you because the evidence suppressed was crucial to their case.